Emily Olivon

 Elpiniki Marchesini Bachmann

-Elpi finished her program in 2020
+Elpi finished the doctoral program

-Developmental Psychology Program.
-She completed her undergraduate
+Psychology from George Mason.
+She completed her undergraduate work

-in Biology.
+Biology.
 Her research interests include promoting whole-school

 improvement, specifically through promoting positive relationships